-You and me are the commodity of the new economy, or rather the information we leave behind on the web.
+You and I are the commodities of the new economy, or rather the information we leave behind on the web.
 As of 25th May, the EU’s new data protection regulation, named GDPR, is enforced throughout the EU.
 We have now been given the right to decide on our digital footprint.

 The basic principle of the new rules is that no information may be saved without the user having approved it.
 That is why you are now forced to answer questions about the terms and conditions of each and every site.
 The new rules make clear the protection of personal privacy on the Internet.